NomicFoundation/hardhat-website/src/content/plugin-development/explanation/type-extensions.md

 ## Learn more

-To learn about the details of how Module Augmentation and Declaration Merging work, you can read the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).
+To learn more about how Module Augmentation and Declaration Merging work, read the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).